symfony/symfony-docs/frontend/asset_mapper.rst

         // ...
     ];

-Thanks to this, AssetMapper will render a "preload" tag onto your page for ``assets/app.js`` *and* any other JavaScripts files that it imports using a relative path (i.e. starting with ``./`` or ``../``):
+Thanks to this, the AssetMapper component will render a "preload" tag onto your page for ``assets/app.js`` *and* any other JavaScripts files that it imports using a relative path (i.e. starting with ``./`` or ``../``):

 .. code-block:: html